US President Joe Biden recognizes Armenian genocide | DW | 24.04.2021

+Turkey, a key regional ally and a member of NATO, slammed the move as "political opportunism."
 It is the first time that the United States has used the term to refer to the 1915 killings by Ottoman forces.
-Turkey said it "entirely rejects" the label, while senior Armenian officials thanked Biden for the move.

 The United States has recognized the 1915 massacre of as many as 1.5 million Armenians by the Ottoman Empire as genocide, President Joe Biden said in a statement on Saturday.